eclipse-archived/ceylon-ide-intellij/README.md

 If you want to use the current version, or debug/hack this plugin, you will need to build it from sources :

-1. Make sure you are using **IntelliJ 14** (it won't work with the current stable version 12.x, and might not work with version 13.x)
+1. Make sure you are using **IntelliJ 14 or 15** (it won't work with the current stable version 12.x, and might not work with version 13.x)

 2. A clone of https://github.com/JetBrains/intellij-community is highly recommended for hacking since you will likely have to debug code from the IntelliJ platform